dhruvrathod2000/covid19india-app/README.md

 # covid19india-app
-An app created with the help of covid19india.org 's api service
+This app is created with the help of covid19india.org api service.
+I am just a beginner in flutter(as you can see) and I would like suggestions about this app :)